fabric8io/docker-maven-plugin/doc/manual.md

 </configuration>
 ````

-Now with
+Given this configuration

 ````sh
 mvn package docker:build docker:start docker:watch
 ````

-you can build the image, start up all containers and go into a watch
+you can build the service image, start up all containers and go into a watch
 loop.
-Again, you neeed the `package` phase in order that the assembly
+Again, you need the `package` phase in order that the assembly
 can find the artifact build by this project.
 This is a Maven
 limitation.
+The `db` image will never be watch since it assumed to not change
+while watching.

 #### `docker:push`